leoncoolmoon/ESPtyper/README.md

 - Suggest new features
 - Submit pull requests

-## 📄 License
-This project is released under the MIT License.

 ## ⚠️ Disclaimer
 This device simulates a USB keyboard.
 Please be cautious when using it in security-sensitive environments.